 Another class of blood pressure medications, called the calcium channel blockers, could cause an overgrowth of gum tissue.
 You might notice this about a month after you start taking the drug on a daily basis.
 Gum overgrowth can affect chewing.
 Sometimes the excess gum tissue may need to be removed with surgery by a dentist or periodontist.

-- Q What type of toothbrush should I use if I have heart disease?
+- Q What do dentists do differently if I have a heart condition?

-- Q Is there a link between oral health and heart disease?
+- Q What is the link between tooth decay and heart disease?

 - Q Can gum disease affect your heart’s health?